 3.2 Evaluation Criteria

-Proposals will be evaluated based upon the proven ability of the Respondent to provide services as a CCBHC as part of the State’s Demonstration Application.
-In effect, Proposals will be scored on CCBHC readiness.
-Specifically, the State will consider the following goals/priorities when evaluating Proposals:
+Proposals will be evaluated based upon the proven ability of the Respondent to provide Pre-ETS required activities Specifically, the State will consider the following goals/priorities when evaluating Proposals:

 Proposals will be scored with a maximum of 100 points.
 This includes the evaluation of the Technical Proposal and Business Proposal.